 To get rid of all of the grime, sweat, and product buildup, you’ll need a heavy-duty clarifying shampoo post-gym sesh, and this one from Twist fits the bill.
 Designed specifically for those with curls, this shampoo will get your mane back to looking bouncy and fresh.

-Coating your strands with a leave-in like this sulfate-free one can help minimize the risk of sweat-induced damage.
-Fitness devotees will also appreciate that the formula includes nourishing ingredients that make for healthy hair like caffeine, ginseng, and vitamin E.
+Coating your strands with a leave-in like this one from Gisou can help minimize the risk of sweat-induced damage.
+Fitness devotees will also appreciate that the formula includes nourishing ingredients that make for healthy hair including honey, baobab extract, and argan oil.

 Washing the sweat out of your hair post-workout is important, but it’s equally as important to find products that won’t strip your hair of its natural oils in the process.
-Cue this shea butter-rich shampoo from Fekkai, which promotes softness and hydration.
+Cue this shampoo from MONDAY Haircare rich with coconut oil, shea butter, and rice protein, all of which promote softness and hydration.

 Tangles?
 Gone.
 Dryness?
 Non-existent.
 Instead, this all-natural leave-in conditioner uses ingredients you can pronounce to let your natural waves, curls, and coils shine, including strand-nourishing rice water and ultra-hydrating marshmallow root extract.